PavelKonoplia/pavelkonoplia.github.io/README.md

 I hope you will enjoy it.

-It uses IndexedDB to store data, service to communicate with db with CRUD (create, update, delete).
+It uses IndexedDB to store data, service to communicate with db with CRUD functionality (create, update, delete).